Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 })

-// Access raw state manager for advanced operations
+// Drop down to raw state manager

 const vm = await client.transport.tevm.getVm()